sheki/parse-blog/content/note/findings_kathleen_jamie.md

 a digital replica of Maes Howe with lasers.

-On observing some birds from her window — ospreys and peregrine falcons — she longs for their carefree life free from familial responsibility.
+On observing some birds from her window—ospreys and peregrine falcons—she longs for their carefree life free from familial responsibility.